County considers lawyers for those facing deportation

 ROCKVILLE, Md.
 (AP) — A Maryland county is considering whether it will fund lawyers for immigrants facing deportation.

+Montgomery County Council members tell The Washington Post they expect some pushback over a proposal to spend $374,000 on the effort.
+Council members debated the issue Tuesday and scheduled a May 1 public hearing on it.

-The Montgomery County Council will vote Tuesday on whether it will spend $374,000 on the effort.
-The Washington Post reports deportation proceedings are civil matters, not criminal.
-As such, people facing deportation aren’t entitled to publicly funded legal representation.
+Deportation proceedings are civil matters, not criminal, so people facing deportation aren’t entitled to public defenders.

 The funding would apply to those facing deportation with a household income at or below 200 percent of the federal poverty level who haven’t been convicted of crimes including rape or murder.
 The money would go toward Washington-based nonprofit Capital Area Immigrants’ Rights Coalition.

-Note: This story has been corrected to show the Montgomery County Council debated whether it will fund lawyers for immigrants facing deportation.
-The Washington Post had reported the council would vote Tuesday.